Consider a Career in Intelligence

 Here are just some of the jobs within the field: Intelligence Analyst; linguist; counterintelligence agent; cybersecurity specialist; military officer; diplomat; border patrol agent; secret service agent; federal law enforcement intelligence officer; and cybercrime investigator.

-Security clearances can be issued by many United States Government agencies, including the Department of Defense (DoD), the Department of Homeland Security, the Department of Energy (DoE), the Department of Justice, and the Central Intelligence Agency.
-DoD, which issues more than 80% of all clearances, and most other agencies have three levels of security clearances:
+Security clearances can be issued by many United States government agencies, including the Department of Defense (DoD), the Department of Homeland Security, the Department of Energy (DoE), the Department of Justice (DoJ), and the Central Intelligence Agency (CIA).
+DoD – which issues more than 80% of all clearances – and most other agencies have three levels of security clearances:

 • Confidential